 The Portland World Cup is a soccer tournament and festival organized by a volunteer committee and the VOZ Workers’ Rights Eduation Project.
-The Portland World Cup promotes health and immigrant organization through the shared love of soccer.
-In keeping with VOZ’s mission, advocating leadership development and immigrant organization, the World Cup tournament gives everyone a chance to represent one’s own culture through sport, food, music, games, and other fun activities the whole family can enjoy!
+The Portland World Cup promotes community health and cultural exchange through the shared love of soccer.
+In keeping with VOZ’s mission, advocating leadership development and immigrant organization, the World Cup tournament gives everyone a chance to build community through sport, food, music, and activities the whole family can enjoy!

 HISTORY: In the Summer of 2010, the first ever Portland World Cup consisted of 10 teams, 8 men’s and 2 women’s.
 These teams represented 8 different countries: Sierra Leone, Ghana, Honduras, Mexico, Guatemala, Ethiopia, Fiji and Oromia!
 In 2011 Portland World Cup we had a total of 13 men’s teams, representing the countries of Mexico, Guatemala, Honduras, Somalia, Bhutan, Congo, Sierra Leone, Ethiopia, Liberia and the United States.
-Every year we have made it our goal to expand the tournament and so far we have succeeded.
+The 2012 tournament was the first year we had 2 divisions, encouraging a skillful competition while keeping the event open to all levels.
+The 2013 Portland World Cup continued the tradition of inclusiveness and with a mix of new and returning competitors.
+Every year we have made it our goal to strengthen the tournament and expand the Health Fair.

-OUR COMMITTEE: The World Cup Committee is a devoted group of community members working together to create this incredible event.
-The committee consists of volunteers, day laborers, families of day laborers and VOZ staff.
-If you are interested in volunteering or joining this committee, please email us at email@example.com.
+WHO WE ARE: Community members work together every year to make the Portland World Cup possible.
+The group consists of soccer players and non-soccer players alike, with significant support from day laborers and VOZ staff.
+If you are interested in volunteering or helping plan the event, please email us at email@example.com.
 We would love to have you!